jyyulab/LVIS_pipeline/steps_for_qsLAM_PCR_pipeline.md

 Download everything in the folder qsLAM_PCR into the working directory.
 The pipeline consists of a number shell scripts usable in Linux.
 Some of the scripts contain module load commands to load environmental variables.
 This may need to be changed for a particular system.
 Create a folder named rawdata in the working directory for the input files.
 The input files are paired-end reads sequenced from the qsLAM-PCR assay.
 A optional step using [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for quality control can be performed using [01-fastqc.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/01-fastqc.sh).

 Step 1 (Reads preprocessing) Primer sequences are trimmed using [cutadapt](https://cutadapt.readthedocs.io/en/stable/).
-For forward reads this is ATCCCTCAGACCCTTTTAGTCAGTGTGGAAAATCTC and for the reverse the sequence is GACTGCGTATCAGT.
+For forward reads this is ATCCCTCAGACCCTTTTAGTCAGTGTGGAAAATCTC (3' end of LTR) and for the reverse the sequence is GACTGCGTATCAGT (PCR adaptor).
 A maximum error rate of 0.1 is allowed.
 This is performed using [02-cutadapt.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/02-cutadapt.sh).
 Reads whose length are less than 30 bp after trimming are further filtered [05-makeNewFastq.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/05-makeNewFastq.sh), resulting at new fastq files for mapping.

-### 10.bwa.sh

-Bwa (http://bio-bwa.sourceforge.net/) is used to align reads in the newFastq directory to the hg19 human genome.
-Results are placed in the bwa directory.
+An optional script [06-readLen.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/06-readLen.sh) can be used to examine the read length.

+Step 2 (Reads alignment) Trimmed reads are aligned to the reference genome using the script [10-bwa.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/10-bwa.sh) by [BWA](http://bio-bwa.sourceforge.net/).

 ### 11.bam2bed.sh